debarshibanerjee/LJMD_Project/Report/Report.md

 We have advanced step by step:

-Starting from the baseline code provided by A. Kohlmeier, we first improve the performances by exploiting the compiler optimization flags.
+Starting from the baseline code provided by A. Kohlmeier, we first improve the performances by exploiting the compiler optimization flags, moving from -O2 to -O3 and adding the flags: -fomit-frame-pointer -msse3

 Then, we have considered different optimizations such as:
   - substituting costly mathematical operations with faster ones (for instance reducing the number of calls to sqrt and division operations as possible)